Apparently, All the Best Accent Chairs Are Hiding at Walmart

 Below, the accent chairs your living room needs, regardless of your style or space.

 Consider this bentwood-inspired retro piece an easy way to infuse some old-school charm into a more modern home.
 Opt for the natural finish for a high-contrast look against the dark cushion.
 Those looking to marry sleek minimalism with mid-century modern will particularly love this simple armchair.

 If you’ve been looking for the perfect, 2019-approved way to decorate with leather that won’t make your home resemble the study of an elderly gentleman, consider this chair.
-Bright white leather (it’s faux!) balances out a sleek wooden frame.
-It’ll work equally well with minimalist neutrals and as a calming presence against a more maximalist backdrop.
+Warm cognac leather (it’s faux!) balances out a sleek wood frame.
+It will work equally well with minimalist neutrals and as a calming presence against a more maximalist backdrop.

-Somewhere between simple Scandi style and mid-century edge sits this oak wood armchair.
-Intricate woven detailing lends an almost spiderweb-like quality, elevating it from a simple wooden chair to a design moment with a capital M. And while it makes a great filler for an empty living room nook, we can also see it working well as a desk chair or even as seating for your dinner table.
-Versatility is this chair’s main selling point.
+Somewhere between simple Scandi style and mid-century edge sits this oakwood armchair.
+Intricate woven detailing lends an almost spiderweb-like quality, elevating it from a simple wood chair to a design moment with a capital M. And while it makes a great filler for an empty living room nook, we can also see it working well as a desk chair or even as seating for your dinner table.
+Versatility is this piece’s main selling point.